-Figure 1.4 also illustrates timescales associated with different impacts.
-While many impacts scale with the change in GMST itself, some (such as those associated with ocean acidification) scale with the change in atmospheric CO2 concentration, indicated by the fraction of cumulative CO2 emissions remaining in the atmosphere (dotted lines in panel c).
-Others may depend on the rate of change of GMST, while 'time-integrated impacts', such as sea-level rise, shown in panel (d) continue to increase even after GMST has stabilised.
+Figure 1.4 also illustrates time scales associated with different impacts.
+While many impacts scale with the change in GMST itself, some (such as those associated with ocean acidification) scale with the change in atmospheric CO_2 concentration, indicated by the fraction of cumulative CO_2 emissions remaining in the atmosphere (dotted lines in Figure 1.4c).
+Others may depend on the rate of change of GMST, while 'time-integrated impacts', such as sea level rise, shown in Figure 1.4d continue to increase even after GMST has stabilised.

-Hence impacts that occur when GMST reaches 1.5°C could be very different depending on the pathway to 1.5°C. CO2 concentrations will be higher as GMST rises past 1.5°C (transient warming) than when GMST has stabilized at 1.5°C while sea level and, potentially, global mean precipitation (Pendergrass et al., 2015) would both be lower (see Figure 1.4).
-These differences could lead to very different impacts on agriculture, on some forms of extreme weather (e.g., Baker et al., 2018), and on marine and terrestrial ecosystems (e.g., Mitchell et al., 2017,)Box 3.1).
-Sea level would be higher still if GMST returns to 1.5°C after an overshoot (Figure 1.4, panel d), with potentially significantly different impacts in vulnerable regions.
+Hence impacts that occur when GMST reaches 1.5°C could be very different depending on the pathway to 1.5°C. CO2 concentrations will be higher as GMST rises past 1.5°C (transient warming) than when GMST has stabilized at 1.5°C, while sea level and, potentially, global mean precipitation (Pendergrass et al., 2015) would both be lower (see Figure 1.4).
+These differences could lead to very different impacts on agriculture, on some forms of extreme weather (e.g., Baker et al., 2018), and on marine and terrestrial ecosystems (e.g., Mitchell et al., 2017 and Boxes 3.1 and 3.2).
+Sea level would be higher still if GMST returns to 1.5°C after an overshoot (Figure 1.4 d), with potentially significantly different impacts in vulnerable regions.
 Temperature overshoot could also cause irreversible impacts (see Chapter 3).